4-H Dog Obedience Club Offers Youth:

-- A member may exhibit two dogs in obedience if the dogs are at different training levels.
+A member may exhibit two dogs in obedience if the dogs are at different training levels.
 Under special circumstances, a dog may be shown by two members of the same family.
-Arrangements must be made with the 4-H Educator prior to the start of project year.
+Arrangements must be made with the 4-H Educator prior to the start of the project year.

-- During shows or competitions, dogs may wear choke, martingale, and flat buckle collars when appropriate with approval from 4-H volunteer leaders.
+During shows or competitions, dogs may wear choke, martingale, and flat buckle collars when appropriate with approval from 4-H volunteer leaders.

-- Electronic training collars are prohibited.
+Electronic training collars are PROHIBITED.

-Bringing a dog will certainly help participants receive hands-on dog learning in dog obedience, but it is not required.
+Bringing a dog will certainly help participants receive hands-on learning in dog obedience, but it is not required.
 Youth are not required to own an animal in order to use it as a 4-H project animal.
 If you are not bringing a dog, but still want to learn, that is OK!
-And there are other ways of “showing off” what you have learned, such as designing educational dog poster displays or exhibiting a project about dogs at the local county fair.
+There are other ways of “showing off” what you have learned, such as designing educational dog poster displays or exhibiting a project about dogs at the local county fair.

 Family Support is Important

-The purpose of all Oneida County 4-H youth development programs is to enhance the education, experience, and development of young people, a purpose that is not realized without the involvement of several people working as a team.
+The purpose of all Oneida County 4-H youth development programs is to enhance the education, experience, and development of young people.
+A purpose that is not realized without the involvement of several people working as a team.
 The successful completion of this dog program depends upon the combined efforts of parents or guardians, 4-H leaders, and 4-H members.
 All contribute to successful teamwork.
 Behind most successful club members are parents or guardians who are truly enthusiastic about the topics their children are learning more about.